Marcus Semien Player Props: Rangers vs. Cubs

 Marcus Semien At The Plate

-- This season, Semien has posted at least one hit in four of six games (66.7%), and had multiple hits twice.
+- Semien has gotten a hit in four of seven games this year (57.1%), with multiple hits twice.

-- Semien has driven in a run in two games this season, with multiple runs batted in once.
+- Semien has picked up an RBI in two games this year, with multiple runs batted in once.

 - He has scored a run in two games this year, and had multiple runs in one of those games.